 Stephanie's Garden Blog

 Jo Blackwell is our well-established Horticultural Advisor and the Kitchen Gardener in Stephanie's Victorian style Kitchen Garden.
 She caught the gardening bug when she bought her first home 21 years ago.
-Her first greenhouse soon followed and she later gained her own allotment.
+Her first greenhouse soon followed and she later gained an allotment.

 As well as tending the Harrod Horticultural Gardens, she enjoys maintaining her own vegetable plot at home.
 She has been a gardener for Harrod Horticultural for over 4 years now and has a wealth of experience in organic vegetable growing, ornamental gardening and in using all Harrod products.